CS 4476-A Computer Vision

 Compute Requirements

 The institute has minimum compute requirements for all students that you are expected to meet.
 The projects are somewhat compute intensive, though, so a faster machine will let you iterate more quickly.
 The institute requirements say nothing about GPUs, unfortunately.
-The deep learning projects can benefit from (but will not require) a GPU.
-Since we cannot rely on students having GPUs, projects may use cloud services such as Google Colab.
+The deep learning projects can benefit from (but will not require) a local GPU.
+Since we cannot rely on students having GPUs, projects will rely on cloud services such as Google Colab.

 Grading